kosson/ojs-tools/ojsxml/README.md

 25th of May, 2025

-- adding clear explanations in the README.md file.
+- adding clear explanations in the README.md file;
+- if the cover image for issue does not exist, the `process-issue.sh` script will not try to copy it to the `docroot/csv/abstracts` sub-directory.